eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/plugin_overview.rst

   .. image:: ../images/acceleo_breakpoint_condition.png

-Once you have set a name pattern, the breakpoint will only be triggered when on elements which name match the pattern (note that currently breakpoint conditions are only taken into account for the next debug session).
+Once you have set a name pattern, the breakpoint will only be triggered on elements whose name match the pattern (please note that breakpoint conditions are currently only taken into account for the next debug session).

 When you launch a debug session on your module, if you have breakpoints and they are enabled, the generation will pause when they are hit.
-If you then switch to the *Debug* perspective, you should see the familiar debug views :
+If you then switch to the *Debug* perspective, you should see the familiar debug views:

   .. image:: ../images/acceleo_debugger.png